Character Counter

 For SEO meta titles, aim for 50–60 characters.
 For meta descriptions, aim for 150–160.
 Search engines will truncate longer values with an ellipsis, which can hurt click-through rates.
 Use the Character Counter while writing meta tags to stay in the sweet spot.

-About the Character Counter
+About This Free Character Counter Tool

-Unlike a simple character counter, this tool also shows words, lines, paragraphs, sentences, and the count of numeric digits in your text.
 The built-in Platform Limit Checker gives you live visual feedback against the character limits of the most popular social media platforms and SEO fields — so you never have to mentally calculate whether your copy fits.

 Your privacy is protected.
 All counting happens entirely within your browser using JavaScript.
 Your text is never uploaded to any server, stored in any database, or transmitted anywhere.
 When you close the tab, the text is gone.

-The Character Counter is part of Wordstopia's free language and writing tools suite, alongside the Word Counter, Anagram Solver, Rhyme Finder, and many more resources for writers, students, and educators.
+This character counter is part of Wordstopia's free language and writing tools suite, alongside the Word Counter, Anagram Solver, Rhyme Finder, and many more resources for writers, students, and educators.

 Frequently Asked Questions